Breathe In. Breathe Out.: Release and title

-In July 2014, Duff announced that she had signed a recording contract with Sony Music Entertainment's RCA Records, and that she would finish and release her then-untitled fifth studio album in between filming of her new television show, Younger.
-She planned to do a little bit of promotion for the album during this period, but revealed that she would not begin a "full press push" until filming of the show wrapped on December 12.
-The track "Outlaw" was first used in the ninth episode of the Younger and was later made available on the Fanjoy edition and Japanese edition of Breathe In.
+In July 2014, Duff announced that she had signed a recording contract with RCA Records, and that she would finish and release her then-untitled fifth studio album in between filming of her new television show, Younger; she planned to do small promotion for the album during its period, but revealed that she would not begin a "full press push" until filming of the show wrapped on December 12.
+The track "Outlaw" was first used in the ninth episode of the Younger and was later made available on the Fanjoy edition as well as Japanese edition of Breathe In.
 Breathe Out.
-Duff announced in late August that the album would not be released in October as originally planned and that fans would have to wait a "few more months" for it to be released.
+She announced in late August that the album would not be released in October as originally planned, and that fans would have to wait a "few more months" for it to be released.

 Duff announced the title of the album and revealed its cover artwork on May 13, 2015.
-Prior to the release of the title and artwork, Duff announced that fans would have the opportunity to pre-order the album and have their name printed in a special edition of the album's booklet.
+Prior to the release of the title and artwork, she announced that fans would have the opportunity to pre-order the album and have their name printed in a special edition of the album's booklet.
 She mailed several fans who had been among the first to pre-order the album white balloons that have the album artwork printed on it.
-The packages they received also included a handwritten note from Duff about the album.
-A few of the fans tweeted about the packages that they had received, and a rep for Duff confirmed that they were official.
+The packages also included a handwritten note from Duff about the album.

 Breathe In.
-Breathe Out. is named after a song that she recorded with Matthew Koma, which according to Duff, "stuck with [her]" throughout the recording process of the album.
-She further explained: "Over the past few years of my life it's just been something that really helped me—just taking a deep breath in and letting a deep breath out.
-It can be a good thing, it can be a struggle, it can be a power thing—it's just a good reminder for everyone to remember to do that.
-It's a relief."
+Breathe Out. is named after a song that Duff recorded with Matthew Koma, which according to Duff, "stuck with [her]" throughout the recording process of the album.
+She further explained that over the past few years, the act of taking a "deep breath in" and letting it out had been something that helped her, describing it as both a "good thing" and at times a "struggle" or a source of "power".
+She characterized it as a simple reminder and a form of "relief".